aspose-total-cloud/Aspose.Total-Products/total/php/conversion/dotx-to-xltm/_index.md

----title: Convert DOTX to XLTM via PHP SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTX to XLTM.
+---title: Convert Word to XLTM, DOTX to XLTM FREE Converter or PHP SDKdescription: Free Conversion of DOTX to XLTM by using PHP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---